apache/age-website/docs/intro/graphs.md

   <tr>
    <td>cascade
    </td>
-   <td>A boolean that will will delete labels and data that depend on the graph.
+   <td>A boolean that will delete labels and data that depend on the graph.
    </td>
   </tr>
 </table>